 Get into the giving spirit by hosting a giveaway on your social accounts.
-Ask your followers to complete certain actions like sharing your post or signing up for your newsletter to gain an entry.
+Ask your followers to complete certain actions like sharing your post or signing up for your newsletter in order to enter.

 11. Update social media headers or avatars

-You may want to update social media assets like your Facebook cover image or Twitter avatar for the holiday season to remind customers that you’re a destination for gifts.
+You may want to update social media assets like your Facebook cover image or Twitter (X) header for the holiday season to remind customers that you’re a destination for gifts.
 Try a tool like Hatchful or Canva to create a custom logo and social media assets for the season.
-Also update your bio to include holiday messaging.
+Also, update your bio to include holiday messaging.

 12. Send a holiday discount code to your email list

 Reward existing subscribers with an email marketing campaign to drive them to your site for their shopping needs.
 Get creative with your subject lines—you’re competing with a ton of noise in your customers’ inboxes ahead of the holiday season.

 Rifle Paper Co. sent this beautifully illustrated email to subscribers with a discount code.

 You can also incentivize signups by offering a discount to new subscribers.
 Set up a welcome email that generates a unique coupon code for new subscribers, or use a pop-up on your site and reveal the code upon sign-up.